About Satisfactory Academic Progress (SAP) Overview

 A student is allowed a maximum time frame not to exceed 150% of the educational program’s published length.

 Course work finished within thirty (30) days after the end of each semester is acceptable by the President’s approval only.
-After the thirty days, any course with incomplete course attendance, classroom hours not made-up, and unfinished assigned work, will be considered Incomplete and graded with an ‘F’ or ‘I.’ It will be up to the President to determine if the course will need to be retaken or any further extension may be given, such as in a case for Internship/Externship where the student could not obtain the required number of hours to no fault of their own.
+After the thirty days, any course with incomplete course attendance, classroom hours not made up, and unfinished assigned work, will be considered Incomplete and graded with an ‘F’ or ‘I.’ It will be up to the President to determine if the course will need to be retaken or if any further extension may be given, such as, in the case of an Internship where the student could not obtain the required number of hours to no fault of their own.
 This may be due to a health condition the student was unable to perform during the required timeframe.
 All courses below the 70% minimum grade requirement will need to be retaken.
 Repeat courses may only qualify once for financial assistance.

 SAP Monitoring and Appeals